— Workshops, Conferences & Programs —

 The Creativity Workshop

-- Creativity Workshops in New York, Florence, Dubai, Crete, Barcelona, Prague, Singapore, and Dublin.
+Creativity Workshops in New York, Florence, Lisbon, Barcelona, Prague, Dublin, and Iceland.
 "I wrote my first published memoir because of this class.
 The instructors are magicians!
 They gently pushed us into discovering our unique creativity."—Carroll Blue, author of the memoir The Dawn at my Back.
 We use many different techniques to help you find your way through the novel, memoir, or script you are writing or hope to write.
-You will do free writing, guided visualizations, collaborative writing, journaling, memoir and even some rudimentary drawing, collage and photography.
-Learn how to stay inspired and overcome writers block.
+You will do free writing, guided visualizations, collaborative writing, journaling, memoir, and even some rudimentary drawing, collage, and photography.
+Learn how to stay inspired and overcome writers block. www.creativityworkshop.com.